CircuitVerse/Interactive-Book/docs/latches.md

 * Latches
 * Flip-flops

 Latches operate with enable signal, which is level sensitive.
 Whereas, flip-flops are edge sensitive.
-We will discuss about flip-flops in next module.
-Now, let us discuss about SR Latch & D Latch one by one.
+We will discuss the flip-flops in the next module.
+Now, let us discuss SR Latch & D Latch one by one.

 ## Table of contents
 {: .no_toc .text-delta }